What you need to know about the bivalent booster shots | CBC News

 Is it beneficial to hold off getting your yearly flu shot?

-Whether you want to get the bivalent booster and the flu shot at the same time, or you would like to get them during separate appointments is entirely up to you.
+Whether you want to get the bivalent booster and the flu shot at the same time, or during separate appointments is entirely up to you.

 At the beginning of the pandemic, medical experts recommended against getting both shots at the same time due to possible confusion on which vaccine was causing potential side effects.